terra-money/docs/docs/validator/faq.md

 - **Actively participate in price discovery and stabilization:** Validators are highly incentivized to submit honest and correct votes of the real market prices of Luna.
 Validators are also encouraged to engage in arbitrage swaps that stabilize the prices of Terra stablecoins.

-- **Provide oversight and feedback on the correct deployment of community pool funds:** the Terra protocol includes a governance system for proposals to facilitate the adoption of its currencies.
+- **Provide oversight and feedback on the correct deployment of community pool funds:** The Terra protocol includes a governance system for proposals to facilitate the adoption of its currencies.
 Validators are expected to hold budget executors to provide transparency and to use funds efficiently.

 - **Be active members of the community:** Validators should always be up-to-date with the current state of the ecosystem so that they can easily adapt to any change.